I have to ship something via FedEx or UPS. What do I have to do (an overview)?

 - Lithium batteries

-- Anything on nonhazardous gel packs
+- Items on nonhazardous gel packs

-- Any live plants or animals
+- Live plants or animals

-- Anything hazardous
+- Any hazardous materials

 - The shipper is responsible for packaging the shipment properly (see below for guidance) and being available for inspection of package(s) when necessary.